Excel Formula to Color Cell If It Has Specific Value

 excel formula color cell if value

-Excel Formula to Color Cell If Value Follows a Condition: 3 Approaches
+Excel Formula to Color Cell If the Value Follows a Condition: 3 Approaches

-Here we’ve got a data set with the Names, Book Types and Prices of some books of a book shop called Martin Bookstore.
+We’ve got a data set with the Names, Book Types, and Prices of some books of a book shop.
+We’ll color the cells based on various conditions.

 Data Set to Create Excel Formula to Color a Cell If the Value Follows a Condition

-1. Excel Formula to Color Cells of a Column Based on Specific Value
+Method 1 – Excel Formula to Color Cells of a Column Based on a Specific Value

 Selecting Single Column to Create Excel Formula to Color a Cell If the Value Follows a Condition